makersacademy/shop-manager-challenge/model_repo_class_design_recipe.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE items, orders, items_orders RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE items, orders RESTART IDENTITY; -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.